-6. Remove the four cap screws securing the handlebar caps and speedometer bracket to the steering post; then move the handlebar and speedometer out of the way.
+6. Remove the four cap screws securing the handlebar caps and LCD gauge bracket to the steering post; then move the handlebar and gauge out of the way.
 Account for four handlebar caps.

 7. Remove two cap screws securing the upper steering post bearing to the frame.
 Account for two housings.